johnrcumming/DyLoRA-MoE/TRAINING.md

 **Next Steps:**

-1.  **Acquire Datasets:** Run the `prepare_data.py` script to download The Stack and Code Alpaca datasets.
-Please be aware that The Stack is a very large dataset and will require significant disk space and download time.
+1.  **Set up a cloud GPU:** The local hardware is not sufficient to train this model.
+You will need to set up a cloud GPU instance on a platform like Google Cloud, AWS, or Azure.
+A machine with a single NVIDIA A100 or H100 GPU should be sufficient for the proof-of-concept.
+2.  **Set up the environment:** Once you have a cloud GPU instance, you will need to clone the repository, create a virtual environment, and install the required dependencies.
-2.  **Launch Training:** Once the datasets are downloaded, run the `main.py` script to begin the training process.
+3.  **Launch Training:** Run the `main.py` script to begin the training process.
-3.  **Monitor Training:** Monitor the training process and results using the Weights & Biases dashboard.
+4.  **Monitor Training:** Monitor the training process and results using the Weights & Biases dashboard.